lbryio/lbry.com/content/faq/video-publishing-guide.md

 The LBRY Desktop application supports local transcoding of videos during the publish process.
 This will require ffmpeg (automated process coming later) to be installed and will create a transcoded copy alongside your original file (**_fixed** appended to the filename).
 ![publish](https://spee.ch/0/publish-page.jpeg)

 ffmpeg will automatically be found from your system path or [lbrynet folder](/faq/lbry-directories), or you can also use a custom path.

+**Known issues:*

+- For Windows users, do not use system protected paths like program files/system32 as this may not have appropriate permissions.
+- For Mac users, you may need to run the ffmpeg / ffplay from the command line a single time before the app has permission to do so.

 ### Install and configure